kfrlib/kfr/docs/docs/expressions.md

 ```

-Now with size defined at runtime.
+The same class with the size defined at runtime.

 ```c++
 template <typename T>